pyinvoke/invoke/sites/docs/concepts/configuration.rst

 base.

-In addition, due to implementation concerns, env vars must be pre-determined by the levels below them in the config hierarchy (or in other words - env vars may only be used to override existing config values).
+In addition, due to implementation concerns, env vars must be pre-determined by the levels below them in the config hierarchy (in other words - env vars may only be used to override existing config values).
 If you need Invoke to understand a ``FOOBAR`` environment variable, you must first declare a ``foobar`` config option in a configuration file or in your task collections.